 - Constipation .

-Hypothyroidism is common in the elderly.
-It is easily treated by means of therapy.
-TSH can be used to diagnose hypothyroidism and also to monitor compliance in patients treated with Eltroxin.
+Hypothyroidism is expected in the elderly.
+It is easily treated using therapy.
+TSH can be used to diagnose hypothyroidism and monitor compliance in patients treated with Eltroxin.

 Congenital hypothyroidism ( cretinism ), which occurs from birth, is a relatively common disorder and is treatable.
 However, if the diagnosis is missed, it can cause growth and mental retardation in the affected child.
 For this reason, all newborns are evaluated with a TSH measurement.

 This is mainly due to a thyroid gland with hyperactivity (primary hyperthyroidism), but also, it may be due to overtreatment with Eltroxin.
-In very rare cases, it is due to hypersecretion of TSH by the pituitary gland.
+In sporadic cases, it is due to hypersecretion of TSH by the pituitary gland.